yzhowen/MT4-1/README.txt

-This is my attempt to build varioud custom indicators and expert advisors for MT4 platform to trade FX.
+This is my attempt to build various custom indicators and expert advisors for MT4 platform to trade FX.